JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

-In order to speed things up, we'll make a function that formats the cosine similarity data frame and retrieves the top $n$ most similar restaurants for the given restaurant:
+In order to speed things up, we'll make a function that formats the cosine similarity data frame and retrieves the top n most similar restaurants for the given restaurant:

 ```python